 Just so you're clear, here's what I'm using:

 - element14 BeagleBone Black (BBB) rev. C, connected via ethernet to my router;

 - Debian 8.6 ("Jessie") IoT image, selected because it's a minimal installation that supports the BBB's onboard connectivity ports but eschews GUI elements (window managers, desktop environments, etc).
 Installed is only ~1.6gb.

 I flashed the image to the onboard eMMC using these instructions, rather than running it full-time from the SD card itself.
 During flashing, remember that the LEDs will light up in a pattern (1-2-3-4-3-2-1-2-3-4....) and then go all solid when complete; if you're having trouble flashing, navigate to

 /boot/uEnv.txt on the SD card and uncomment the following line:

-You will also want to modify the following line in that same file, changing enable to disable:
+You will also want to modify the following lines in that same file, changing

 cmdline=coherent_pool=1M quiet net.ifnames=0 cape_universal=disable

-Details on this variable change can be found at the bottom of this post under the 3/21/2017 update.
+Details on these variable changes can be found at the bottom of this post under the 3/21/2017 update.

 Once flashing is complete, shut down the BBB, remove the SD card, reboot it, and update the software.
 At this point you would normally be ready to install Pi-hole, but for this tutorial I'm going to work backwards.
 The two tasks below are things I discovered I had to do only after the software was installed, so rather than walk you through that way (and risk the need to reinstall Pi-hole if something doesn't work out), we'll take care of these two things first.
 Note that you could also use these tasks to troubleshoot an existing BBB installation that isn't working.